vim-autoformat/vim-autoformat/README.markdown

 Supported formatprograms
 ------------------------
 Here is a list of formatprograms that are currently supported.
+* astyle for *C#, C++, C and Java.*
+It's probably in your distro's repository, so you can download it as a regular package.

-* einars/jsbeautify (the python version) for javascript.
+* einars/jsbeautify (the python version) for *javascript.*
-This one can also installed as a vundle package.
+This one can also installed as a vundle package (if you use the vundle plugin).
 To do so, put this in your .vimrc:

 ```vim
 Bundle "einars/jsbeautify"
 ```

-* autopep8 for python
+* autopep8 for *python*.
+It's probably in your distro's repository, so you can download it as a regular package.

 If you find yourself in need of support for another formatprogram, simply add a configuration file in the folder ```ftplugin```.
 You can take the existing ones as an example.
 Oh, and be sure to send me a patch. :)